 [s = I believe std::string is a good illustration of this keyword]

-containers – All standard STL container classes provide mv-semantics.
+- containers – All standard STL container classes (including std::string) provide mv-semantics.
 Here, the entire container instance is the payload!
 Inserting a float into a container won’t need mv-semantics.

-cripple — the source object of the move is crippled and should not be used afterwards.
-Its resource is already stolen, so the pointer field should be set to NULL.
+- [s] robbed — the source object of the move is crippled, robbed, abandoned and should not be used afterwards.
+Its “resource” is already stolen, so the pointer field to that resource should be set to NULL.

 http://www.boost.org/doc/libs/1_59_0/doc/html/move/implementing_movable_classes.html says “Many aspects of move semantics can be emulated for compilers not supporting rvalue references and Boost.Move offers tools for that purpose.”
 I think this sheds light…